 This policy will assist students who feel the need to completely withdraw from the University after a semester has begun but before its conclusion.

-Since our accrediting agency, the HLC, does not require daily attendance, most members of our faculty do not take daily attendance.
+Since Buena Vista University, does not require it, some members of our faculty do not take daily attendance.
 Therefore, for a student who officially withdraws, the withdrawal date will be the earlier of the following (unless a later date can be documented):

 - The date the student begins the official process mentioned below, or

 - The date the student officially notifies the institution of intent to withdraw

 If a student triggers both definitions above of official withdrawal on different dates, we will use the earlier date, unless we can document academically related activity later.
 Academically-related activity is defined as one that has been confirmed by an employee of BVU, such as taking an exam, turning in a class assignment, attending a study group, etc. Occupying a room in the residence halls or eating in the cafeteria are NOT considered academically related activities and can have no bearing in withdrawal date determination.

 Official notification can come in the written form, via telephone, in person, or through e-mail and should be made with the Office of Student Affairs.
 Once initial contact is made, the Office of Student Affairs will ask the student to complete a withdrawal form.
 The student will also be asked to visit certain offices on campus to complete processes with each.